 Why is the book, The Five Love Languages: The Secret to Love That Lasts a hit?

 Why are we watching Dr. Phil?
 Broken Nose, Broken Marriage.
-Dr. Phil, Save My Marriage, Save My Life.
+Save My Marriage, Save My Life.

 I had to know.

-And I got John Lennon.
+I took the test and got John Lennon!!
 I couldn’t have been happier.
 He’s a peace-loving artist.
-And he’s cool.
+And he’s so cool.

-You’d think I had better things to do with my time like write a really great marriage essay.
-One that would go viral.
-But no. I needed to know who my fantasy husband from a different life might’ve been.
+You’d think I had better things to do with my time like write a really great marriage essay, one that would go viral.
+But no. I needed to know who my fantasy husband from a different life was.

 Here’s what I think.
 Even though marriage is on the decline, for many of us, a fascination exists.
-There are things we want to know about relationship: how to make it last, how to make it better, how to fix what’s broken.
+There are things we want to know about relationships: how to make them last, how to make them better, how to fix what’s broken.
 Aha!
-The “in” for my marriage essay- When Your Marriage Breaks.
+The “in” for my marriage essay: When Your Marriage Breaks.

-For example: when your spouse stops listening to you when you talk, (which is inevitable, even if temporary) start writing.
+For example: when your spouse stops listening to you when you talk, start writing.